Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, and the description does not disclose behavioral traits such as pagination behavior, authentication requirements, rate limits, or what happens on empty results.
+No annotations are provided, so the description carries full burden.
+It does not disclose whether the tool is read-only, requires authentication, has rate limits, or what the response structure is.
 For a search tool, this is insufficient.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.